-The Perth USAsia Centre will be awarding equity based scholarships based on financial need and academic merit to successful applicants.
+The Perth USAsia Centre will be awarding equity based scholarship based on financial need and academic merit to successful applicant.
 Please complete the special equity consideration section of the application form to be considered.

-The Perth USAsiaCentre will award up to 2 x US$2500 merit based scholarships to the successful applicants with the highest WAMs from UWA.
+The Perth USAsiaCentre will award a merit based scholarship to the successful student applicant with the highest WAM from UWA.

 These scholarships are supported by the USA Foundation, which was established by USSC Board Director David Anstice.
 Since 2012, twelve students have received USA Foundation scholarships worth a combined value of $40,000.